Euro vs Sterling (FX:EURGBP)

 6 Months : From Apr 2019 to Oct 2019

-The currency has been trading in a negative territory against its major counterparts in the Asian session, except against the greenback.
+The currency held steady against its major rivals in the Asian session, excepting the yen.

-The pound declined to 0.8749 against the euro, a level unseen since February 19.
-This follows a high of 0.8729 hit at 5:00 pm ET.
+The pound weakened to 0.8746 against the euro, its lowest since February 19.
 The currency is poised to target support around the 0.89 mark.

 Data from Eurostat showed that the euro area trade surplus declined in March on higher imports.